 I find wholesale clubs the easiest to shop monthly.
 For example, you can get a $25 BJs membership for the year here.

 You can get a Costco membership online and get a $10 or $20 Costco shop card.

 You can get Sam’s Membership for $45 and get a $20 gift card- so like paying $25 for the whole year here.

 Know Your Prices

 - Tip: Start by using the price comparison search tool here.

 I love to do monthly shopping at wholesale clubs like Costco and BJs.
-These stores will give you greater savings, so check if you have a local store with a gas station for a better deal.
+These stores will give you more significant savings, so check if you have a local store with a gas station for a better deal.

 It’s important to consider how many people you are feeding when you plan to shop monthly.
 The more people, the more food.
 Keep in mind that your haul will be much larger when you shop monthly, and so will the out-of-pocket cost.

 Read or Pin: How to Calculate Your Personal Family Grocery Budget